apache/geode/gemfire-spark-connector/doc/4_loading.md

 gfsh> deploy --jar=<path to connector project>/emp.jar
 gfsh> create region --name=emps --type=PARTITION
 ```
 Note: The `Emp.class` is availble in `basic-demos_2.10-0.5.0.jar`.
-But that jar file depends on many scala and spark classes that are not available on GemFire servers' classpath.
-So use the above `zip` command to create a jar file that only contains `Emp.class`.
+But that jar file depends on many scala and spark
+classes that are not available on Geode servers' classpath.
+So use the above `zip` command to create a jar file that
+only contains `Emp.class`.

-Now in Spark shell, generate some random `Emp` records, and save them to region `emps` (remember to add `emp.jar` to Spark shell classpath before starting Spark shell):
+Now in Spark shell, generate some random `Emp` records, and save them to region `emps` (remember to add `emp.jar` to
+Spark shell classpath before starting Spark shell):
 ```
 import io.pivotal.gemfire.spark.connector._
 import scala.util.Random